sabre1041/openshift-flexvolume-cifs/README.md

 A new secret called _cifs-credentials_ will be created

 _NOTE_: In addition to username and password, the domain associated with the CIFS share can also be specified.
 If desired, add the `domain` key to the secret.

+A _credentials_ file will be located one directory above the location where the volume is mounted in the format `.<MOUNT_NAME>.credentials

 ### Security Context Contraints